surma/surma.dev/content/things/rust-to-webassembly.md

   }
 |||

-Alternatively, we can lean into `Option<T>` APIs to control how the error case should be handled:
+Arguably more idiomatic would be to lean into `Option<T>` APIs to control how the error case should be handled:

 |||codediff|rust
   fn nth_prime(n: usize) -> i32 {